docker-oxford/registry-pi/README.md

 ## Pi configuration (optional)

+*Time required: 4 min*

 You need [Ansible](http://www.ansible.com) installed for this.
-You can skip this step, but doing this will make it easier and more secure to interact with the pi.
+You can skip this step, but running it will make it easier and more secure to interact with the pi.
 If you skip this step, at least change the default root password and disable root SSH access.

-The role assumes that you already have an SSH key at `~/.ssh/id_rsa`.
+The role assumes that you already have an SSH keypair at `~/.ssh/id_rsa` and `~/.ssh/id_rsa.pub`.

     # Add the Raspberry Pi IP to the file `hosts`
     # Replace 192.168.0.123 with the IP of your Raspberry Pi.